COVID-19 Vaccines & Catholic Morality

 As a family watch video in its entirety and then ask each other these questions.

-Family Prayer: Jesus, help us to hear what you want us to know and to say yes to you.
+Family Prayer: Lord, help us to discover our talents.
+Show us how you want us to use them.
 Amen.